 If you have just one or two hard inquiries listed, it will not have a major effect on your credit score.
 However, if you have several inquiries listed, the damage could really start to add up.

-Plus, you might scare off potential lenders by making it look like you’re scrambling for credit.
-So it’s wise to be careful with the amount of credit card and loan applications you submit.
+Additionally, too many inquiries may make it appear as though you are urgently seeking credit and could potentially discourage potential lenders.
+Therefore, it’s wise to be careful with the amount of credit card and loan applications you submit.

-Hard inquiries only stay on your credit report for two years, and luckily, they only impact your credit score for one year.
+Hard inquiries fall off your credit reports after two years, and typically only impact your credit score for one year.
 Still, check for accuracy in this section.
 In the instance you find an inquiry for a loan product you don’t remember applying for, you can lobby to have the item removed from your credit report.

-You will also see soft inquiries listed in your credit report.
-These inquiries don’t affect your credit scores at all.
+You will also see soft credit inquiries listed in your credit reports.
+Soft inquiries don’t affect your credit scores at all.

-Typically you’re allowed 100 words.
-This gives you the chance to provide lenders with more information; however, make sure not to overdo it with consumer statements.
+Typically, you’re allowed 100 words.
+This gives you the chance to provide lenders with additional information.
+However, do not overdo it with consumer statements.
 Too many can raise a red flag even if you feel like the case (or cases) didn’t end fairly.

-Any of these items will have an enormous impact on your credit and stay on your credit report for seven years or more.
-Make sure that all the information here is correct.
-Otherwise, you’ll have unnecessary damage done to your credit.
+Any items listed in the public records section of your credit report will significantly impact your credit score.
+They typically remain on your credit report for a period of seven to ten years.
+So make sure that all the information here is correct.
+Otherwise, you’ll have unnecessary damage done to your credit history.

 What information ISN’T on your credit report?